Muslims (ethnic group): History

 The Austro-Hungarian administration of Béni Kállay promoted the idea of a non-confessional unitary "Bosniak" identity that would encompass all inhabitants (more akin to "Bosnism"), going even as far as prohibiting Bosnian cultural associations from using the terms "Serb" and "Croat" in their names in the 1880s.
 In 1883, they officially called the vernacular language "Bosnian".
-The policy placed its hopes mainly with the Catholic community (who were not yet as deeply entrenched in Croat nationalism as the Orthodox were in the Serb one) and the Muslim community (seeking to distance them from the Ottoman Empire).
+The policy placed its hopes mainly with the Catholic community (who were not yet as deeply entrenched in Croat nationalism as the Orthodox were in Serb nationalism) and the Muslim community (which it sought to distance from the Ottoman Empire).
 In reality, only a small circle of Muslim notables at the time favoured such a unitary nation.
 The main proponent of the movement was Mehmed Kapetanović.
 Although it failed, the Bosniak ideology promoted by the Austrian-Hungarian authorities laid the foundation for the modern Bosniak identity.
 By emphasising the pre-Ottoman past, it created a founding myth, a theory of the massive conversion of medieval Bogumils to Islam upon the Ottoman conquest, offering a historical continuity and reasoning behind their presence in Europe.
 The Serbo-Croatian Muslims were referred to as "Mohammedans" until the early 1900s, when the term "Muslims" gained wider traction.
 It gained an official recognition during the 1910 census.